markusvoelter/KotlinDES/README.md

 # KotlinDES

 A simple discrete event simulation (DES) framework implemented in Kotlin.
-This repository can be seen as a companion implementation to an article on DES that I wrote recently.
-For now, the article is available as a Google doc (https://docs.google.com/document/d/11T9kca1bcb7eDI7yi9DxPq2TQoQ46_X9uPsuGJ2XyKA); let me know if you need access.
-However, the article will be posted somewhere reasoable at some point, and I will update the link.
+This repository can be seen as a companion implementation to an article on DES that I wrote recently (https://www.linkedin.com/pulse/how-build-discrete-event-simulations-markus-voelter).

 ## Runnnig